Location of work: Thunder Basin National Grassland, Bill, WY

 Hours of work: 40 hours per week (4 x 10 hour days per week)

-Salary: $2400 per month.
-Housing is provided.
-Three days of PTO and two holidays included.
+Salary: $2660 per month.
+On-site housing is provided.
+Three days of PTO and three paid holidays included.

-Send application materials (cover letter, resume, references) and/or questions to:
+Send application materials (cover letter, resume, references, and college transcript) and/or questions to both:

 Thunder Basin Grasslands Prairie Ecosystem Association

 671 Steinle Rd

 Rangeland Resources Systems Research Unit USDA-ARS

 Fort Collins, CO 80526 USA